 Diatomaceous earth (DE) is one of the more effective natural options.
 It’s a powder made from fossilized algae that kills centipedes mechanically rather than chemically.

 How it works: The microscopic sharp edges of DE damage the centipede’s exoskeleton.
 This causes them to lose moisture and eventually die from dehydration.
-Because it works physically rather than chemically, pests can’t develop resistance to it.
+Since it works physically rather than chemically, pests can’t develop resistance to it.

 Important guidelines for using DE: